yottaawesome/docker-playground/src/katakoda/1-running-a-container/README.md

 * `docker run -d --name <container-name> -v <host-dir>:<container-dir> <image>`

-## Step 6 -- running a container in ihe foreground
+## Step 6 -- running a container in the foreground

 If we wanted to interact with the container (for example, to access a bash shell) she could include the options `-it`.
 In addition, certain images allow you to override the command used to launch the image.
 For example, the Ubuntu image can either run OS commands or run an interactive bash prompt using /bin/bash